shayan8111/shayan8111/README.md

 ✍🏾 About Me
 - I'm in my last semester of computer programming in Seneca college.
 - During my program I got familiar with different languages and concepts of programming.
-- I have done variouse projects with different languages.
+- I have done various projects with different languages.

 💻 Tools & Languages I Use
 | Skills | Languages/Tools |